Libvisual/libvisual/libvisual/README.md

 ###C/C++ compiler###

-Libvisual uses several C99 and C++11 features for its modern API design and implementation, and as such, requires an up-to-date C/C++ compiler to build.
+Libvisual uses several C99 and C++11 features for its modern API Design And implementation, and as such, requires an up-to-date C/C++ compiler to build.
 Compilers tested and known to work are GCC 4.6 and Clang 3.1.